charanmani-r/my-first-project/README.md

 # my-first-project
+Hello!
+My name is Charan Mani.
+I am a B.tech student learning Java and GitHub.
-This is my first GitHub project created to learn GitHub and version control
+This is my first GitHub repository.